 Article III - Composition

 Section 1 - Membership

 a.
-The IRAC shall consist of the following member departments, and agencies together with such other departments and agencies as the Deputy Associate Administrator, Office of Spectrum Management may hereafter designate.
+The IRAC shall consist of the following member departments, and agencies together with such other departments and agencies as the Deputy Associate Administrator for Domestic Spectrum Management, Office of Spectrum Management may hereafter designate.